Nitishjha7/adaptive-crag/README.md

 **Cost & performance analytics.** LLM calls per query is *already* the headline cost metric (local 3.0 · web 4.0), and token usage plus estimated cost are an easy addition since Groq returns usage on every response.
-But the latency half needs care: latency was already tried as an eval metric and **failed** — Groq's throttling swamps the route difference.
-A latency panel would resurrect a number this project has already shown to be unreliable on a free tier, so label it as indicative, not measured.
+But the latency half needs care: latency was already tried as an eval metric and **failed** — Groq's throttling swamps the route difference so badly that the measured local route (15.7s) came out *slower* than the web route (14.9s), which is backwards.
+A latency panel would put that unreliable number on screen looking authoritative, so label it indicative, not measured.

 **Source quality scoring** (relevance · freshness · authority).
 Relevance and groundedness are already computed.
 Freshness and authority need metadata the pipeline doesn't collect —